-The version of the coin included in1965 Special Mint Set will have reflective surfaces and striking characteristics that are of better quality than a typical circulation strike, but not quite up to the standards of proof coinage.
-The US Mint recorded sales of 2,360,000 of the sets, providing ample supply for present day collectors.
-Significant premiums can be attached to SMS coins which exhibit cameo or deep cameo contrast.
+The version of the coin included in the 1965 Special Mint Set will have reflective surfaces and striking characteristics that are of better quality than a typical circulation strike, but not quite up to the standards of Proof coinage.
+The U.S. Mint recorded sales of 2,360,000 of the sets, providing ample supply for present day collectors.
+Significant premiums can be attached to Special Mint Set coins which exhibit cameo or deep cameo contrast.

 - Composition: 40% silver, 60% copper